Farxiga Reduces Risk of Heart Failure and Heart-Related Death in Type 2 Diabetes

 Heart benefits of the SGLT-2 inhibitor pill beyond blood sugars and weight loss for people with type 2 diabetes

-New results from the DECLARE trial show that AstraZeneca’s Farxiga, an SGLT-2 inhibitor, protects against heart failure and heart-related death.
+New results from the DECLARE trial show that AstraZeneca’s Farxiga, an SGLT-2 inhibitor, protects against hospitalization for heart failure and heart-related death.
 The once-daily pill, approved in the US and Europe for people with type 2 diabetes, is currently used to lower blood sugar and also comes with weight loss and blood pressure benefits.
-Full results will be reported in November at the American Heart Association conference – this piece will be updated then with numerical results from the study’s 17,160 participants and 4.5 years of follow-up.